joystacktrek/devcon-iloilo-portal/README.md

-Sure, here's the updated README reflecting that it's an ongoing project:

----

 # DEVCON Iloilo Portal

 Welcome to the DEVCON Iloilo Portal!
 This project is built using Next.js and deployed on ICP Hub.
 This README provides a comprehensive guide on how to set up, develop, and deploy the project.